STUDENT BEHAVIOUR IN TASMANIAN GOVERNMENT SCHOOLS

 Did you know?

-Schools should provide a safe and inclusive learning environment so all learners have the best opportunity to strive for excellence and reach their potential.
-Appropriate behaviour in Tasmanian Government schools is critical to creating a respectful environment that is conducive to learning and supports attainment for students.
+Schools create and maintain a safe, positive and inclusive learning environment so all learners have the best opportunity to strive for excellence and reach their potential.

 What is unacceptable behaviour?